tzolic/tzolic.github.io/README.md

 ## Goals

-1. Showcase your skills and experience in computer science
+1. Showcase my skills and experience in computer science
 2. Establish a professional online presence
-3. Make it easy to contact you
+3. Make it easy to contact me

 ## Target Audience

 1. Prospective employers and clients in the computer science industry
 2. Developers looking to build a portfolio website for themselves
 3. Developers who already have a portfolio and are looking for some design inspiration or code snippets
-4. People interested in your work
+4. People interested in my work

 ## Live Demo